FAQ for Developing in AL

-For Dynamics 365 Business Central cloud sandboxes you must use the AL Language extension for Microsoft Dynamics 365 Business Central available in the Visual Studio Code Marketplace.
+For Dynamics 365 Business Central cloud sandboxes you must use the AL Language extension for Microsoft Dynamics 365 Business Central offcial release available in the Visual Studio Code Marketplace.

-For the latest Developer Preview releases you must use the AL Language extension for Microsoft Dynamics 365 Business Central that is available in the next major artifact through the "Ready! for Dynamics 365 Business Central" program on Microsoft Collaborate.
+For the latest developer preview releases, you can use the latest pre-release available in the Visual Studio Code Marketplace or the AL Language extension for Microsoft Dynamics 365 Business Central, which is available in the next major artifact through the "Ready! for Dynamics 365 Business Central" program on Microsoft Collaborate.

 How do I enable the debugger?

 Why do the symbols downloaded to Visual Studio Code have different versions from the apps that are installed on my tenant?